-Hello there, as part of an effort to circulate my research and (ideally) discuss my research and interests with people, I have listed all my work here.
+Hello there, as part of an effort to circulate my research with people, I have listed all my work here.
 If you would like a copy of something send me an email.

 I also encourage any researcher to join ‘ResearchGate’, as I put all of my publications there as soon as I can, and it is all freely accessible once you sign up; my email signature will also direct people to copies.